There are a number of options when it comes to paying for your assisted living costs. Our guide sets out the options to paying for care

 – the future prognosis for your health

-Some key questions you need to consider, from a personal perspective, if you are thinking about moving in to an assisted living home, include:
+Some key questions you need to consider, from a personal perspective, if you are thinking about moving into an assisted living home, include:

 Some key questions you need to consider, from a financial perspective, if you are thinking about moving in to an assisted living home, include: